wcout/fltk-gif-animation/README.md

 - `animgif`: The full test program
 - `animgif-resize`: A program to show live resizing animated GIF's
 - `animgif-simple`: The "hello world" version for animated GIF's
+- `animgif-demo`: A more practical demo to test the API

 The internal solution produces these files: